 On the backside of the master monitor box, you will find RCA inputs, passive monitor terminals, and AC power connector along with Bluetooth pairing button.

-Above you have read the features of Samson MediaOne BT3 Active Studio monitor as well as the technique I have used to mix my songs with this budget studio monitor.
+Above you have read the features of Samson MediaOne BT4 Active Studio monitor as well as the technique I have used to mix my songs with this budget studio monitor.

 If you could measure the intensity of low, mid and high frequencies you can easily output some really serious mixes with this budget monitor.

 Now come to the point.
 If you are on a tight budget then go for it.
 Otherwise, I don’t recommend this product to you.

 You can also check out the review of M-Audio AV32 10-Watt Studio Monitor where you get only 10 watts per channel but the frequency response is better than Samson MediaOne BT4.

 If you have any question on recording and recording equipment feel free to comment below.
 I will answer you all questions.
-Also, share this post with your fellow recordists.
-Hope this will help them too.